Hardware

 Use Cases

-Keero Bot is not being documented as a one-off PCB.
-It is being positioned as a modular AI hardware platform with multiple credible directions for experimentation and prototyping.
+Keero Bot is not meant to be read as a one-off PCB.
+It is a modular AI hardware platform with a few clear directions for experimentation, firmware work, and future product shaping.

 Why Use Cases Matter